Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-Thus the canonical allowable pattern $\pi(M)$ will start with two lines coding the initial configuration (a single $S$ followed by a single $E$), the initial state ($q_0=1$), and the initial head position (over the starting cell).
-Then $\pi(M)$ will extend upward as the computation of $M$ proceeds, with every two lines represent a valid transition from the two lines below according to the applicable instructions of the machine.
+Thus the canonical allowable pattern $\pi(M)$ will start with two lines $\ell_0, \ell_1$ coding the initial configuration (a single $S$ followed by a single $E$), the initial state ($q_0=1$), and the initial head position (over the starting cell).
+Then $\pi(M)$ will extend upward as the computation of $M$ proceeds, with every two lines representing a valid transition from the two lines below according to the applicable instructions of the machine.
 For lines below the starting configuration line, $\pi(M)$ will consist entirely of codes for the symbol $B$, with every other line shifted to the right by $1$ to maintain the same parity of $1$s.
 Note that so far $\pi(M)$ is a pattern of 0s and 1s, with all 1s occurring in positions of the same parity.
 If $M$ does not halt, then the region of $\pi(M)$ not coding $B$s will extend upwards forever and will be infinite.
-In case $M$ halts, this extension process will stop, at which time we will introduce a new symbol 3 (we reserve the symbol 2 for another purpose below) and add a $10\times 10$ block of symbol 3 directly above the 10 leading 0s in the code for the halting state $q_t$.
-This finishes the definition of the canonical pattern $\pi(M)$.
+In case $M$ halts, this extension process will stop, at which time we will introduce a new symbol 3 (we reserve the symbol 2 for another purpose below) and add a $10\times 10$ block of the symbol 3 directly above the 10 leading 0s in the code for the halting state $q_t$.
+For all regions that have not been covered by this definition, $\pi(M)$ will consist of alternating $0$s and $1$s so that the same parity of $1$s is maintained.
+This finishes the definition of the canonical allowable pattern $\pi(M)$.
 Thus in case $M$ halts, the part of $\pi(M)$ not coding $B$s will be a finite pattern with symbols 0, 1, and 3.
-Note that every line of the domain of $\pi(M)$ has a finite interval of non-blamk codes, and that the non-blank portion of $\pi(M)$ is connected.
+Note that every line of the domain of $\pi(M)$ has a finite interval of non-blank codes, and that the non-blank portion of $\pi(M)$ is connected.
+Figure~\ref{fig:cannhalt} illustrates the canonical allowable pattern $\pi(M)$ in case $M$ halts.